Personal-CS50-WEB/Final-project/README.md

    - create survey folder: Has two child components: SurveyInfoFields in survey_info.jsx for survey information fields and QuestionFields in question_info.jsx for each question fields.
    -  List survey folder: Has a child component: SurveyCard in surveys.jsx that renders survey.
    -  User surveys folder:  Has two child components: Table in user_surveys.jsx for survey information and ModalForm in modal_form.jsx that enables the user to update each survey deadline.
+   -  Submissions folder: Has two child components: Answer in answer.jsx for one submission answers and Table in submissions.jsx for the submissions information.
+   -  Take survey folder: Has Question components in question.jsx file that has TextQuestion in text_question.jsx file, NumQuestion in num_question.jsx file, CheckboxQuestion and RadioQuestion  in choice_question.jsx file as childs components.
+   - Result folder: Has result components in result.jsx file that has TextAnswer in text_answer.jsx file, NumberAnswer in num_answer.jsx file and ChoiceAnswer in choice_answer.jsx file as childs components.

 -  **actions folder**: Has  jsx files that contain functions used in main components.
    - survey.jsx:
-       - Has create function that call API and make post request with data as the body and access token in the header.
+       - create function that checks the access token and refresh it if needed then calls API and make a post request with data as the body and access token in the header.
+       -  edit function that checks the access token and refreshes it if needed then calls API and makes patch request with the new deadline and access token in the header.
+    - submit.jsx : Has a submit  function that checks the access token and refresh it if needed then calls API and makes a post request with the submission data as the body and access token in the header.
+    - types.js: Has types for authentication.
+    - auth.jsx: Has functions used in authentication: checkAuthenticated,  loud_user,  Login,  signup, verify and  logout functions
--  **Components folder**: Has jsx file for the navbar component which has the main pages links and login/signup or logout depending on if the user is authenticated or not.
+-  **Components folder**: Has a jsx file for the navbar component which has the main pages links and login/signup or log out depending on if the user is authenticated or not.
--  **Hocs folder:** Contains a layout function that does authentication check.
+-  **Hocs folder:** Contains a layout function that does authentication checks.
--  **reducers folder:** Has function that returns state depending on the type.
+-  **reducers folder:** Has a function that returns state depending on the type.

 ## Possible improvements